cxplonka/som-rgb/README.md

 # som-rgb

-This project contains a java implementation of the Self Organizing Maps (SOM) algortihm, based on an RGB color space.
+This project contains a java implementation of the Self Organizing Maps (SOM) algorithm, based on an RGB color space.
 For more information on the RGB example refer to [ai-junkie.com](http://www.ai-junkie.com/ann/som/som1.html).

 The visualisation is done on an 2D Plane and an 3D RGB Cube based on a Java3D implementation.